MaxAantjes/Data-Analysis-Impact-of-Entrance-Exams-on-Higher-Education-Enrolment-Ecuador/Code_Book.md

 To measure anual to anual changes in the access to education, the analysis counts the amount of **first-year** students who are **at the time of the survey** attending higher education.
+The reason for counting first years is that there’s no way to differentiate annual enrolment from graduation years, as undergraduate studies in Ecuador vary in length.
 It then classsifies them as either rural or urban.
 The number of rural first-year students and the number of urban first-year students are subsequently divided by the total number of rural surveyees and urban surveyees in the apropriate age range, respectively.
 These standardised proportions give an indication of the percentage of the urban and rural population of interest who are at the time of the survey first year students.
 Finally, the standardised rural proportion is divided by the standardised urban proportion to generate a ratio in percentage form.
 These steps are followed for each individual survey to generate a time-series of ratios in percentage form.

 *Interpretation of ratio*: If the calculated ratio equals 100%, access to higher education is equal in rural and urban areas.
 If the ratio is